 • In an effort to seize goods which have been moved, from a property into which they were granted entry, to a different property.

 • Entering by force, in practice, means returning with a locksmith, which bailiffs will actually rarely do.
-Bailiffs are not legally allowed to break down doors in order to gain entry.Get Started
+Bailiffs are not legally allowed to break down doors in order to gain entry.Get help with bailiffs today

 What can Bailiffs take?

 If a bailiff does enter your home, they will either take certain items in order to settle your debts, or list them as part of a Controlled Goods Agreement.
 This is an agreement made between you and the bailiff that you will keep up with a repayment plan.
 If you do not stick to the plan’s terms, the bailiff can return to seize the goods previously listed.
 Bailiffs can only seize non-essential possessions, such as:

 • Beds and Bedding

 • Washing Machine

 Whether or not a bailiff is entitled to take your car depends on individual circumstances.
 Bailiffs cannot take your car if: